Anki vs Duolingo: Which Is Better for Vocabulary?

 Anki: The Power User's Tool

-Anki is the opposite extreme.
-It's a flashcard engine with one of the best spaced repetition algorithms available.
-You can create cards for anything, customize review intervals, and build exactly the study system you want.
+Anki has one of the best spaced repetition algorithms available.
+You can create your own cards or download community-shared decks, customize review intervals, and build exactly the study system you want.
+There are some great decks out there.

 Best for: Disciplined learners who enjoy optimizing systems and don't mind the setup overhead.